scipy-conference/scipy_proceedings/papers/PiYueh_Chuang/main.rst

 Also, in each case study, we also carried out simulations with our CFD solver, PetIBM (:cite:`chuang_petibm_2018`).
 PetIBM is a traditional solver using staggered-grid finite difference methods with MPI parallelization and GPU computing.
 PetIBM simulations in each case study served as baseline data.
-All cases' configurations, post-processing scripts, and required Singularity image definitions can be found at reference :cite:`pi_yueh_chuang_2022_6592457`.
+For all cases, configurations, post-processing scripts, and required Singularity image definitions can be found at reference :cite:`pi_yueh_chuang_2022_6592457`.

 This paper is structured as follows: the second section briefly describes the PINN method and an analogy to traditional CFD methods.
 The third and fourth sections provide our computational experiments of the Taylor-Green vortex in 2D and a 2D laminar cylinder flow with vortex shedding.